franciscofpereira/Tuganet/README.md

 ```text
 bash circular.sh V > testfile
 ```
+>Where:
-(where V is the number of vertices in the circular graph)
+>- V is the number of vertices in the circular graph